 Note: If you are into using just Whatsapp and nothing else, 1 GB RAM should be sufficient for you.

 6. Phone Memory: The phone should provide at least 16GB of internal memory.
-If the phone has expandable memory slot, you can increase your storage capacity further.
+And agin the more memory the better.
+If the phone has expandable memory option, you can increase your storage capacity further, but if the handset does not provide this option, you cannot increase the storage capacity later and hence you should be on a safer side and opt for more memory.
 Also keep in mind that the operating system consumes many Gigabits of of this internal storage.
 There are some apps that require only internal memory.

 7. Camera: Please note that megapixels (MP) is not the only thing you have to check about the camera.
 It is only one of the aspects for a camera to be a good one.
 More megapixels will increase the size of your images and videos.
 An image from a 13 MP camera will be of around 2 to 3 Megabytes.
 It is the size and quality of lens that much matters.